opencomputeproject/ocp-diag-core/ocpdiag/g3doc/results_reference_api.md

 ### Chunk 1: Test setup phase

-A Meltan diagnostic test should always begin with initialization and parameter parsing.
+A OCPDiag diagnostic test should always begin with initialization and parameter parsing.

 ```c++